theol0403/obsidian-bases-new-with-template/README.md

 property in the frontmatter.
 If it finds it, it applies the template content.

 Works with both Core Templates and Templater plugins, and uses the appropriate engine to apply the template.
+Also works with multiple templates linked by the property.

 Please note: